-The District grants a local homestead exemption of \$40,000 for taxpayers, and an additional exemption of \$10,000 for taxpayers who are at least 65 years of age or disabled.
+The District grants a State mandated homestead exemption of \$100,000 for taxpayers.

+The District grants a State mandated additional exemption of \$10,000 for taxpayers who are at least 65 years of age or disabled.

-Charges for penalties and interest on the unpaid balance of delinguent taxes are as follows:
+Charges for penalties and interest on the unpaid balance of delinquent taxes are as follows: